dunglas/doctrine-json-odm/README.md

         public: true
 ```

 As a side note: If you happen to use [Autowiring](https://symfony.com/doc/current/service_container/autowiring.html) in your `services.yaml` you might need to set `autowire: false` too.
+Same goes for `autoconfigure: false` in case you're using [Autoconfiguration](https://symfony.com/doc/current/service_container.html#the-autoconfigure-option).

 **When the namespace of a used entity changes**